• Skip to main content

 sweet corn waffles on a plate with a yellow towel

 Making corn waffles is easier than you think.
-All you have to do is try them, and you’ll be surprised at how delicious they are.
-You can make sweet corn waffles or savory ones, but the option is yours!
+All you have to do is try them, and you'll be surprised at how delicious they are.
+You can make sweet or savory corn waffles, but the option is yours!

-In a large bowl, mix corn flour, flour, salt, baking powder, and sugar.
+Mix corn flour, flour, salt, baking powder, and sugar in a large bowl.

-In a medium bowl, beat eggs, buttermilk, and melted butter together; pour wet ingredients into dry ingredients and mix until smooth.
-Set batter aside for 5 minutes.
+In a medium bowl, beat eggs, buttermilk, and melted butter together.
+Pour the wet ingredients into the dry ingredients and mix until smooth.
+Set the batter aside for 5 minutes.

-Serve warm with room temperature butter, sugar cane syrup, maple syrup, or dust with powdered sugar.
+Serve warm with room temperature butter, cinnamon honey butter, sugar cane syrup, maple syrup, or dust with powdered sugar.

 Sweet corn waffles on a plate with fork and knife